pierm21/sthocastic-optimization-lib/include/SASPSO/README.md

 This technique is better than the common penalty rule since does not require additional parameters.
 More details can be found in [this](https://doi.org/10.1016/j.compchemeng.2011.09.018) paper by Zhang et al.

 Two main classes have been developed:
-- `Particle` represents a single particle of the swarm and manage its initialization and update at each iteration.
+- `SASPSO_Particle` represents a single particle of the swarm and manage its initialization and update at each iteration.
 It also implement the feasibility rule.
 - `SASPSO` wraps the swarm of particles and the SASPSO 2011 algorithm besides with its initialization, execution, and output methods.

 The `SASPSO` class provides methods for the **serial** and the **parallel** implementation for both initialization and optimization methods.